 Graphic – If you are a designer or someone who works heavily with vector drawing and illustrations, you are probably subscribed to Creative Cloud and using Illustrator and Photoshop.
-For the rest of us, Graphic is a well-designed and surprisingly feature-rich vector application that is surprisingly inexpensive.
+If you don’t need that much power (or don’t want to pay for that subscription), Graphic is a well-designed and surprisingly feature-rich vector application that is inexpensive.

 PDFpen – PDFpen is the swiss army knife of PDF editors.
 Developed by Smile Software (makers of TextExpander), PDFpen allows you to do things to PDFs you didn’t think were possible like edit text & images, and includes OCR to make your PDF documents searchable (which makes it an essential part of any paperless workflow).

 Snagit – There are many apps for capturing and marking up screenshots (including Tapes mentioned below), but if you want an app that does it all, Snagit is one of the most powerful.
 You can quickly capture images and video with a few keypresses, do all sorts of annotations, and quickly share them to the clipboard or the cloud.
 If you share it to the cloud, it will automatically put the link in your clipboard.
 You can even do scrolling and panoramic capture to capture more than what you see on the screen at any one time.